seb26/seb26.github.io/_posts/2019-02-26-editing-process.md

 Limit yourself and delegate tasks.
 If you feel you are the only person capable of performing a specific task, you will end up better off if you take time out to teach that task to someone else.

-By the evening that AHTC finished shooting, I was fiercely adjusting the picture lock for MAAI and TNC, and knew it wouldn't have been productive to sit through two days of footage and sync it.
+By the evening that AHTC finished shooting, I was fiercely adjusting the picture lock for MAAI and TNC, and knew it wouldn't have been productive to sit through two days of footage from a completely unrelated project and start syncing it.
 I brought on second-year UTS student Zac Agius, spending a couple of hours with him on the process of syncing and labelling.
 It took a fair bit of theory and teaching about what sync sound is but because it contextualised each step, he was able to work independently and finish the rest without much guidance.
 A hands-off approach to teaching &mdash; using words and occasional pointing instead of clicking the mouse yourself &mdash; was beneficial and helped build muscle memory.

 There were no interested parties in filling the role of data wrangler on set for MAAI.
 I wrote a PDF guide with screenshots and provided guidance to the producer Marija Nikolic and her co-producer Connor McGlynn.
 They both executed wrangling flawlessly, using [Hedge](https://hedge.video).
 This saved me from being on set and was clearly worth the time spent on educating.

 ##### What's next?

-While the directors of each film are interested in refining their film further, I'm off on holiday and then beginning work on a TV production (as a data wrangler).
+While the directors of each film are interested in refining their film further, I'm off on holiday and then beginning work on a TV production as a data wrangler.
 Stay tuned for some workflow posts and cool tricks about how its multi-camera 4K footage will be handled.

 ##### Where can we watch the films?